COVID-19 update (Government-controlled areas)

 Total cases: 303,638 (as of 19 October 2020)

 States affected: All 24 oblasts

-Borders/flights: Ukraine re-opened 49 crossing points with neighbouring countries (i.e., Belarus, Hungary, Moldova, Poland, Romania, the Russian Federation, and Slovakia).
-Ukraine also resumed international and domestic passenger flights from 15 June 2020 and allowed entry for all foreigners.
-All passengers coming from the ‘red-zone’ countries must undergo self-isolation or hospitalization upon arrival.
-The list of ‘green-zone’ and ‘red-zone’ countries is available here.
-Several countries have also conditionally re-opened their borders for Ukrainians.
+Borders/flights: Ukraine re-opened all crossing points with neighbouring countries (i.e., Belarus, Hungary, Moldova, Poland, Romania, the Russian Federation, and Slovakia), though some of them operate partially (only for pedestrian/vehicle crossing).
+Ukraine also resumed international and domestic passenger flights from 15 June 2020 and international bus services (with countries allowing entry/exit) from 17 June 2020.

 Containment measures: In mid-March, the Government of Ukraine imposed quarantine restrictions to minimize the risk of transmission across the country, including in the conflict-affected area of eastern Ukraine.
-In May, these restrictions began to ease based on the fulfillment of criteria adopted on both sides of the ‘contact line.’
-In the Government-controlled areas, the implementation of the quarantine exit strategy has been dynamic, with oblasts adapting restriction measures according to testing capacity, COVID-19 cases growth rate, hospital bed occupancy and COVID-19 detection rate.
-As of 2 July, 14 of 24 oblasts in Ukraine met the criteria to proceed with easing the COVID-19-related restrictions.
-Donetska oblasts was not among them lagging behind on testing.
-The adaptive quarantine will remain in place until 31 July 2020 and might be extended further.
+In May, these restrictions began to ease based on the fulfillment of criteria adopted on both sides of the ‘contact line'.
+In the Government-controlled areas, the adaptive quarantine was introduced to counter the spread of the virus.
+Oblasts are divided into the ‘red/orange/yellow/green’ COVID-19 risk level regions based on two indicators (starting from 28 September): the COVID-19 hospital bed occupancy and COVID-19 incidence rate.
+The COVID-19 restrictive measures are implemented in cities and raions within oblasts in accordance with their risk levels.